Henryk Górecki: Last decade

 During the last decade of his life, Górecki suffered from frequent illnesses.
-His Symphony No. 4 (op.
+His Symphony No. 4 (oP.
 85, 2006) was due to be premiered in London in 2010 by the London Philharmonic Orchestra, but the event was cancelled due to the composer's ill health.
 He died on 12 November 2010, in his home city of Katowice, from complications arising from a lung infection.
 Reacting to his death, the head of the Karol Szymanowski Academy of Music, Professor Eugeniusz Knapik, said "Górecki's work is like a huge boulder that lies in our path and forces us to make a spiritual and emotional effort".
-Adrian Thomas, Professor of Music at Cardiff University, said, "The strength and startling originality of Górecki's character shone through his music [...]
+Adrian Thomas, professor of music at Cardiff University, said, "The strength and startling originality of Górecki's character shone through his music ...
 Yet he was an intensely private man, sometimes impossible, with a strong belief in family, a great sense of humour, a physical courage in the face of unrelenting illness, and a capacity for firm friendship".
 He was married to Jadwiga, a piano teacher.
 His daughter, Anna Górecka-Stanczyk, is a pianist, and his son, Mikołaj Górecki, is a composer.
 He was survived by five grandchildren.

 President of the Republic of Poland Bronisław Komorowski awarded Górecki the Order of the White Eagle, Poland's highest honour, a month before his death.
 The Order was presented by Komorowski's wife in Górecki's hospital bed.
 Earlier, Górecki received the Order of Polonia Restituta II class and III class and the Order of St. Gregory the Great.

 The world premiere of his Symphony No. 4 took place on 12 April 2014.
 It was performed, as originally scheduled in 2010, by the London Philharmonic Orchestra at the Royal Festival Hall, London, but with Andrey Boreyko conducting instead of Marin Alsop.
 Symphony No. 4 is an extensive, 37-minute composition set for an approximately 100-person orchestra with piano and organ obbligato.
-The composer left a cryptogram that explains the way he built the theme for the symphony using musical letters from the first and last names of Aleksander Tansman.
+The composer left a cryptogram that explains the way he built the theme for the symphony using musical letters from the first and last names of Alexandre Tansman.

-In 2004, Górecki left the piano reduction of Two Tristan Postludes and Chorale for orchestra, which received op.
-82. It was orchestrated by his son Mikolaj Górecki and premiered at the Tansman Festival, on October 16, 2016, at the Polish Radio Witold Lutosławski Studio Hall in Warsaw, by Jerzy Maksymiuk and the Sinfonia Varsovia orchestra.
+In 2004, Górecki left the piano reduction of Two Tristan Postludes and Chorale for orchestra, which received Op.
+82. It was orchestrated by his son Mikolaj Górecki and premiered at the Tansman Festival, on 16 October 2016, at the Polish Radio Witold Lutosławski Studio Hall in Warsaw, by Jerzy Maksymiuk and the Sinfonia Varsovia orchestra.